DiarmuidM/charity-covid19/docs/_posts/2020-08-13-charity-registrations-and-deregistrations-july-2020-update.md

 #### Registrations

 The patterns in monthly registrations for Scotland are similar to those for England and Wales, with a small degree of variation compared to previous years (see figure 5).
-Though as a result of these monthly trends, there are slightly fewer new charities overall in 2020 than we would expect (c.
-100 - see figure 6).
+As a result of these monthly trends, there are very slightly fewer new charities overall in 2020 than we would expect (figure 6).

 *Figure 5.
 Monthly registrations of charities - Scotland*